igor-olikh/adk-dev/README.md

 ## 🛡️ Strategic Value

 This project demonstrates automation of repetitive and manual HR tasks.
-It showcases watsonx Orchestrate’s capabilities for enterprise-grade efficiency, compliance, and scalability in HR workflows.
+It showcases watsonx Orchestrate's capabilities for enterprise-grade efficiency, compliance, and scalability in HR workflows.

 ---